Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Franz Staufer's name appearing in an 1846 Viennese administration protocol (A-Wsa, HReg.
 Politica B1/549, p.
 592).
 Hofmann erroneously suggests that Franz Staufer already died in the 1820s.

-In 1823 Franz Staufer received a passport to the city of Berdyczów (then in Russia, today Berdychiv in Ukraine) which he had extended in 1824 and 1825.
+In 1823, Franz Staufer received a passport to the city of Berdyczów (then in Russia, today Berdychiv in Ukraine) which he had extended in 1824 and 1825.
 It is not known if Franz Staufer ever returned to Vienna.
 Also unknown is his date of death.

 Between 1803 and 1805, Johann Georg Stauffer moved his violin making workshop from the inner city to the house "Zum Ungarischen König" No. 152 (today Mariahilfer Straße 11) in the suburb of Laimgrube.
-There, on 12 June 1805, his second son Anton Staufer was born and baptized in the parish church St. Joseph ob der Laimgrube.
+There, on 12 June 1805, his second son Anton Staufer was born and baptized in the parish church St. Josef ob der Laimgrube.
 Stauffer's landlord, the distiller Anton Lichtmayer served as godfather.

 Anton Staufer also became a pianist and performed in public several times.
 In 1825, he went to Sniatyn (then located in Russia), where he seems to have worked as piano teacher.
 He eventually renounced his musical career and decided to follow the footsteps of his father as a violin maker.
 By 1826, he worked full-time in his father's shop and in 1827, he joined his father's company.
 In 1833, when his father resigned from his job as violin maker, Anton was granted the official "Befugnis" (permit of craftsmanship).

-Anton Staufer applying for a "Befugnis" (permit) as violin maker in 1833 and at the same time his father Johann Georg Stauffer resigning from his profession ("sagt sein Gewerbe anheim").
+Anton Staufer applying for a "Befugnis" (permit) as violin maker in 1833, and, at the same time, his father Johann Georg Stauffer resigning from his profession ("sagt sein Gewerbe anheim").
 Note the different spelling of the surnames.
 (A-Wsa, HReg., Politica B1/421, fol.
 179r)

 On 4 February 1841, Anton Staufer took the oath as Viennese citizen.
 On 22 February 1841, he married Maria Wranitzky, née Speil von Ostheim (b.
 1797 in Brno), who was the widow of the cellist Friedrich Wranitzky (b.
 13 May 1798), a son of Count Lobkowitz's capelmeister Anton Wranitzky.